 The Board is committed to sound corporate governance principles and high standards of legislative compliance, supported by commensurate financial, environmental, occupational safety and health, and ethical behaviour.
 The Board has serious regard to directorial and managerial conduct and reputation as an integral part of sound governance practices.
-In accordance with this, the Board has committed itself and Gold Corporation to comply, wherever applicable, with the spirit and letter of the Australian Institute of Company Directors Code of Conduct and Guidelines.
+In accordance with this, the Board has committed itself and Gold Corporation to comply, wherever applicable, with the spirit and letter of the Australian Institute of Company Directors Code of Conduct and Guidelines, and Ministerial Expectations for Government Boards.
 Directors can seek independent professional advice on Board matters at Gold Corporation's expense, with the approval of the Chairman.

-Key Activities
+Key activities